-About the Friends of LA Law Library
+About the Friends of Los Angeles County Law Library

 Founded in 1891, today LA Law Library holds over 1,000,000 volumes and is the second largest public law library in the United States — second only to the Law Library of Congress.
 LA Law Library's mission is to serve "as the curator and cultivator of a superior collection of legal resources, a gateway to legal information and a navigator facilitating access to the legal system."
 In this capacity, it provides services and access to legal information for judges, public officials, and attorneys.
 But just as often, its users are self-represented individuals who may have no other access to legal information.

 Board of Directors

-Thank you for helping us keep the Law Library strong, vital and accessible to all.
+Thank you for helping us keep LA Law Library strong, vital and accessible to all.
+Your support is invaluable.